 - Some mild hearing loss on the affected side if you have labyrinthitis. - Nystagmus.
-This is a 'shaking' of the eyes from side to side or in a rotary movement.
+This is a 'shaking' of the eyes from side to side or in a rotating movement.
 You may not notice this but a doctor will look for it as it is often present.
-(Labyrinthitis and vestibular neuritis are one cause of nystagmus.
-There are other causes.) - Other symptoms of a viral infection such as a sore throat, flu symptoms or a cold.

-• Pain in an ear.
-However, this is not normally a feature of a viral labyrinthitis or viral vestibular neuritis.
+(Vestibular neuritis and labyrinthitis are both causes of nystagmus.
+There are other causes.) - Other symptoms of a viral infection such as a sore throat, flu symptoms or a cold. - Pain in an ear.
+However, this is not normally a feature of a viral vestibular neuritis or viral labyrinthitis.
 If you have ear pain it may indicate that you have an infection with a germ (bacterium) in your middle ear that has spread to the inner ear.
+Or it may be due to having shingles in your ear.

-Symptoms of a viral labyrinthitis or viral vestibular neuritis can last anything from a few days to several weeks.
+Symptoms of a viral vestibular neuritis or viral labyrinthitis can last anything from a few days to several weeks.
 A typical case is for symptoms to be bad for 2-3 weeks and then gradually to settle down over several days.
 There may be some slight unsteadiness for 2-3 months before symptoms clear completely.